-Nursing home negligence and abuse have unfortunately become very common in the U.S. Residential care facilities often hire employees with backgrounds that include abuse and neglect, for a job which requires them to protect patients.
-Abuse is also prevalent between in-patients.
+Nursing home negligence and abuse have unfortunately become very common in the U.S. Residential care facilities often hire employees with backgrounds that include abuse and neglect, for a job that requires them to protect patients.
+Abuse is also prevalent among in-patients.
 If you suspect the unfortunate has happened to yourself or a loved one, a nursing home abuse attorney at Petro Accident and Injury Attorneys can help protect you or your loved one from any further mistreatment.

 Nursing home facilities are entrusted with the most important people in our lives who are at the most vulnerable times in their adult lives.
 We expect these homes and facilities to provide both a healthy and safe environment for our family members.
 Unfortunately, these facilities are often cited for numerous violations.
-These range from insufficient staffing, incompetent staffing, failure to turn as well as re-position residents to prevent pressure sores, unsanitary environments to abusive employees.
+These range from insufficient staffing, incompetent staffing, failure to turn as well as re-position of residents to prevent pressure sores, unsanitary environments to abusive employees.

 Experts estimate that one in ten seniors will experience neglect, physical, or emotional abuse in their lifetime.
 Sadly, however, much of this abuse goes unreported.
 Only 7% of abuse cases are reported to authorities.
 One survey reported that 95% of long-term care patients experienced some form of neglect.

 Unfortunately, elder abuse has a profound impact on your loved ones.
 Their physical and emotional injuries can take years off of their life, and the stress of consistent abuse can subsequently lead to depression, anxiety, and decreased independence.
 It can also take a toll on their finances.